 Who Needs an ELD to Keep HOS Records?

 ELDs are essential tools for accurately recording a driver’s driving and duty time, ensuring compliance with HOS regulations.
-Drivers who keep HOS records, or records of duty status (RODS), are required to use electronic logging devices (ELDs) if their vehicle:
+Drivers who keep HOS records, or records of duty status (RODS), are required to use electronic logging devices if their vehicle:

 - Is involved in interstate commerce.